National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 There are a variety of templates in the Knowledge Store that are produced by the Logic Liaisons and can facilitate this decision making process.
 The [Whitelist Filtering](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-D00A6DC&view=focus) and [Data Density by Site and Domain](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C3B0BBE&view=focus) templates provide a method by which researchers can assess data quality and density prior to starting variable generation.
 Depending on the cohort of interest (COVID-19+ or All Patients) and/or outcome of interest, it may be desirable to eliminate particular sites based on their lack of sufficient data in the corresponding domain.
-There are also two additional Logic Liaison data quality templates that allow researchers to assess the quality of the variables they’ve created using the OMOP data tables.
+There are also two additional Logic Liaison data quality templates that allow researchers to assess the quality of the variables they've created using the OMOP data tables.
 While the [Systematic Missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus) template provides an all or nothing indication of fact presence by site, the [Fact Density by Site](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-9901C7E&view=focus) template calculates the Standardized Density, Median Absolute Deviation (MAD), and Directional Median Deviations (DMD) and creates heatmaps to visualize the metrics.

 This back-and-forth work ("pre-processing"; "data cleaning") points to the fact that developing the final protocol entails a series of decisions.